Nailed at Last II

 Early Morning Aerial Dogfight

-Today’s the third morning I’ve watched an urgent, furious ruckus in my front garden.
+Today’s the third morning I’ve watched an urgent, furious ruckus in my front garden in Westville, KwaZulu Natal.
 A bird screaming its head off while furiously chasing another like a fighter jet in hot pursuit.
+An aerial dogfight.
 So fast that I couldn’t get a good view as the target dashed in and out of the copse of trees and shrubs.
 I was facing into the sunrise which meant even when I got a half-decent glimpse it was of a silhouette with his beak open, screaming like a banshee.
 Interesting!
 Made me late for work!

-I figured it was a black-collared barbet, and if so that would be a hole-nest parasite he’d be chasing – which would be a honeyguide.
+I figured the pursuer was a Black-collared Barbet, and if so that would be a hole-nest parasite he’d be chasing – which would be a honeyguide.
 But I needed to see.
 Yesterday I got a good view of the pursuer: Red face and throat, stout beak.
 That was him alright.

 Barbet_BlackCollared973pa